jiyuzh/jiyuzh.github.io/content/me.md

 ---

 Hi!
 My name is Jiyuan Zhang.
 I am a first-year Ph.D. student studying Computer Science at the University of Illinois Urbana-Champaign.
-I received my Bachelor's degree from the New Jersey Institute of Technology in 2022.
-I will graduate from MS program May 2024 and return to UIUC as a Ph.D. student in the Fall.
+I received my M.S. degree from UIUC in 2024 and my Bachelor's degree from the New Jersey Institute of Technology in 2022.

-I am working with Professor [Tianyin Xu](https://tianyin.github.io/) on improving the _performance and scalability of modern virtualization technologies_, with an emphasis on topics related to virtualized memory.
-I have designed several techniques for improving the efficiency of memory translation and hardware caches.
-I also conducted research on topics such as file systems and task scheduling.
+I am working with Professor [Tianyin Xu](https://tianyin.github.io/) on improving the _performance and scalability of modern cloud systems_, with an emphasis on topics related to memory and storage systems.
+I have designed several techniques for improving the efficiency and scalability of memory translation, storage hierarchies, and hardware caches.
+I also conducted research on topics such as software engineering and task scheduling.

 ---